 Word Count: 990

-As the Earth’s climate is rapidly changing, species can respond either through acclimatization, adaptation, migration, or extinction.
-Adaptation is the process by which natural selection adjusts allele frequencies in a population.
-The presence of standing genetic variation in populations is important for adaptation as it maintains species’ evolutionary potential.
-Bay et al. 2018 and Jordan et al. 2017 are two studies that look at a species’ potential to adapt to climate change.
+As Earth’s climate changes rapidly, species respond either through acclimatization, adaptation, migration, or extinction.
+During adaptation the evolutionary potential of a species depends largely on their amount of standing genetic.
+The differential survival of individuals due to natural selection adjusts allele frequencies in a population and allows populations to adapt to new conditions.
+The Bay et al. 2018 and Jordan et al. 2017 studied species’ potential to adapt to climate change.
 Bay examined the genomic basis of climate adaptation in a North American migratory bird, the yellow warbler (Setophaga petechia).
-Jordan used landscape genomics to assess genomic signatures of adaptation to climate in the widespread Australian tree species Eucalyptus microcarpa.
-Both studies take advantage of population and landscape genomics methods to investigate population structure and the potential for adaptation to climate change.
+Jordan used landscape genomics to identify genomic signatures of adaptation to climate in the widespread Australian tree species Eucalyptus microcarpa.
+Both studies take advantage of population and landscape genomics to investigate population structure and the potential for adaptation to climate change.

 Study Organism

 While the study organisms in each study are quite different, both species are experiencing population declines, therefore requiring mitigation and restoration efforts.
-Bay focused on a migratory bird species that can experience a wide variety of climate conditions depending on their breeding site and migratory route.
+Bay focused on a migratory bird species that experience a variety of climate conditions depending on their breeding site and migratory route.
 In migratory species it is less clear to what extent genomic variation is shaped by environmental variables.
 They have experienced local population declines and, in some regions, are listed as a species of concern.
-Jordan focused on a tree species that has been extensively cleared for agriculture across southeastern Australia, resulting in a highly fragmented distribution.
-Population fragmentation can reduce gene flow and sharing of adaptive alleles, increasing populations’ risk of maladaptation when the environment changes.
+Jordan focused on a tree species in southeastern Australia that has been extensively cleared for agriculture, resulting in a highly fragmented distribution.
+Population fragmentation can reduce gene flow, increasing populations’ risk of maladaptation when the environment changes.

 Both studies used a study system with a broad species distribution.
 With a broad distribution, there is a high potential for populations to adapt to local conditions, therefore, the ability for adaptation is expected to vary across a species’ distribution.
 This must be taken into consideration when modeling biological responses to climate change, in order to prevent the under- or overestimation of extinction risks or range shifts.